Complex Support Vector Machines for Regression and Quaternary Classification: Complex support vector machine

-} where $a_n, b_n,\eta_n,\theta_n$ are the positive Lagrange multipliers of the respective inequalities, for $n=1,\dots,N$.
-To exploit the saddle point conditions of the Lagrangian function, we employ the rules of Wirtinger's Calculus to compute the respective gradients.
+where $a_n, b_n,\eta_n$ and $\theta_n$ are the positive Lagrange multipliers of the respective inequalities, for $n=1,\dots,N$.
+To exploit the saddle point conditions of the Lagrangian function, we employ the rules of Wirtinger calculus to compute the respective gradients.
 Hence, we take

 and

 for $n=1,\dots,N$.
 As all the gradients have to vanish, we finally take that

 and